-Austin Multi Family Properties Under Contract Saw No Change
+Austin Multi Family Properties Under Contract Down 64%

-In April 2019, 44 multi-family properties went pending (under contract) in Austin compared to 44 in April 2018, showing no change in year over year numbers.
+In April 2020, 16 multi-family properties went pending (under contract) in Austin compared to 44 in April 2019, showing a 64% (28 property) decrease in year over year numbers.

-Austin Multi Family Property Median Price Down 2%
+Austin Multi Family Property Median Price Saw a 44% Increase

 Median home price helps us see the distribution of multi-family properties sold and does not really give us an indication of the increase or decrease in a particular property’s market value.
 To analyze market value, we’d have to take an in depth look at a neighborhood.
 If you’re looking for something like that, please check out our Austin Property Values Report.

-In April 2019, we saw 1.6 months of inventory on the market, compared to 1.7 months of inventory in April 2018, showing a 7% decrease in year over year numbers.
-This month we saw a pretty significant drop in inventory from last month, which is what we would expect going into the busy spring market.
+In April 2020, we saw 4.4 months of inventory on the market, compared to 1.8 months of inventory in April 2019, showing a 1444% (2.6 month) increase in year over year numbers.
+With this dramatic increase in inventory, we are hedging towards a balanced market in the multi-family property section of the Austin real estate market.

-Time to Sell Multi Family Property in Austin Up 145%
+Time to Sell Multi Family Property in Austin Down 40%

-Number of Multi Family Properties Taken Off the Market Up 70%
+Number of Multi Family Properties Taken Off the Market Saw a 46% Increase

-In April 2018, there were 10 multi family properties taken off the market compared to 17 in April 2019, marking a 70% increase in year over year numbers.
-April is an odd time for sellers to take their properties off the market.
-It will be interesting to see if they try to resist them or if they hold off until next year.
+In April 2019, there were 13 multi family properties taken off the market compared to 19 in April 2020, marking a 46% (6 property) increase in year over year numbers.

 If your Austin multi family property was priced right but it still didn’t find a buyer, maybe there was something else going on.
 The biggest culprits we see are incorrect info in the MLS, inaccessibility and poor marketing.
 Check out our Austin Property Marketing Plan to see how your homes would be marketed if we listed them.
 If you’d like our opinion on why your property didn’t sell email us at info@11OaksRealty.com.